alma19/data-app/README.md

 # data-app

-MEJO 586: Interactive Multimedia
+### MEJO 586: Interactive Multimedia.
 PROJECT 3: DATA APP

 Project Description: Using any data set from data.gov, create a data driven dashboard that accurately tells a story or shows breakdowns and collections of the data in a visual way.
 This dashboard should be a well designed web application that is interactive and visual.
 Whenever possible, data should link to outside sources.